Dress up food as well as your container gardens with this attractive perennial herb.

 Cuban oregano grows well in part-shade areas like porches, patios, or courtyards that receive a few hours of morning light.
 Plant this drought-tolerant plant in well-drained soil; water occasionally.
 It grows well in containers alongside other part-shade plants like begonia, impatiens, fuchsia, and coleus.

 Cuban oregano blooms in late winter to midspring in tropical areas.
-Don't expect to see blossoms in cool regions where it's grown as an annual plant.
+Don't expect to see blossoms in cool regions where it's grown only for a single season like an annual plant.
 This perennial is frost-tender and must be protected when temperatures dip below 32˚F. In that case, move any potted plants inside and cover in-ground plants with a bedsheet or plastic sheet.